 Sometimes?
 I think they’re waiting for me.
 Because it’s all quiet until I get all settled in outside.
 It’s a little like Bugs Bunny stepping out onto the road.
 You know the one I’m talking about?
 No cars in site until he dips his toe on the road and suddenly cars are speeding by.

 That’s me and lawn mowers and my back yard.

 I guess that’s why we have earbuds.
 Amiright? 🤗

-I begin my blueberry bars with fresh blueberries.
+I begin these blueberry dessert bars with fresh blueberries.
 You can use frozen if you’d like, and depending on the time of year, frozen may be the best option.
 For example, in the winter months when fresh blueberries are more expensive, frozen will work just fine.

-Here are the ingredients in the blueberry part of this blueberry bars recipe:
+Here are the ingredients in the blueberry part of blueberry bars recipes: